Boy and girl on Korean ferry drowned with life jackets tied together

 The boy called the emergency 119 number which put him through to the fire service, which in turn forwarded him to the coastguard two minutes later.
 That was followed by about 20 other calls from children on board the ship to the emergency number.

-The ship, 146 metres (479 feet) long and 22 metres wide, was over three times overloaded, according to official recommendations, with cargo poorly stowed and inadequate ballast.
+The ship, 146 meters (479 feet) long and 22 meters wide, was over three times overloaded, according to official recommendations, with cargo poorly stowed and inadequate ballast.

 Moon Ki-han, an executive at Uryeon (Union Transport Co.), the firm that supervised cargo loading, told Reuters there were 105 containers onboard, some of which toppled into the sea as the ship listed.